Here’s a list…

 Buying new highs or new lows, and breakout moves, is a killer of the small account.
 Why?
 Your account’s small, so when a normal move pulls back, you panic and exit… leaving a normal trade at the worst spot.
 To avoid this, focus on getting entries with an edge — on pullbacks in the trend, or right up against support or resistance for a reversion to the mean.

 Trading Tickers with Cheap Options — I trade the same tickers all the time.
-That’s because with a small account, you have to be so careful of your risk.
+That’s because with a small account, you have to be so careful with your risk.
 I don’t like to risk more than 5% of my account per trade when I’m very aggressive in the market, and no more than 2.5% when I’m being more conservative.

 Options can be expensive!
 I don’t need to buy long calls in Google for $15.00 or more.
-I trade MA, V, MSFT, AMD, HD, and ETFs like XLY, XLK, SMH.
+I trade MA, V, MSFT, AMD, HD, and ETFs like XLY, XLK, SMHn instead.
 I like tickers that have delta .70 options 2-3 weeks out for less than $7.00.
 Once you find them, you can trade them over and over.
 Each time there’s a setup.

 Utilize Options Strategies — If you’ve traded with me, you’ll know I love trading tickers like Amazon.
 Obviously, as one of the most expensive stocks, it has expensive options.
 For this reason, I always use spreads or butterflies to bring my cost down.
-Utilizing multi-leg options strategies is the absolute best way to bring your cost down, and allow you to sit through volatility.
+Utilizing multi-leg options strategies is the absolute best way to bring your cost down, and it’ll allow you to sit through volatility.

 Stay Away From FOMO — I think this is arguably the hardest part for those with small accounts.
 You see other traders buying $15.00 options, making 50k in a day… and you want that!
 Of course, I get it.